yashu1wwww/100-Youtube-Auto-Likes-Using-Localhost/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-h.py
+l.py

-you must login with your 10+ accounts to do 500+ auto comments...
+you must login with your 10+ accounts and with each accounts you must have 10+ brand account must and should to hit auto likes....

-in 11 & 12 line in code change if you needed other comments inside ...

-in 19th line change with your required movie video url...
+in 17th line change with your required movie video url...

-thats all done the url will open in that opened localhost chrome and automatically done the 500+ auto comments....
+thats all done the url will open in the localhost and it auto likes and switch to another acc automatically and hitting the likes..

 in cmd enter